fullstack-devops/awesome-ci/.github/ISSUE_TEMPLATE/bug_report.md

 - Bare Metal
 - Virtual machine

-Are alle environment variables set?
+Are all environment variables set?
 See README.md

 - yes
 - no